ravinrabbid/DonCon2040/pcb/DonConIO/README.md

 You can also try your luck with any generic piezo, in this case you might have to tune the filters and amplification factor.

-## Note
+## Notes

+- If the sensitivity for a pad feels to low you can try to increase the feedback resistor (R3,R13,R21,R30) of the affected pad for more amplification.
-This board does not use the internal ADCs of the RP2040 since those are pretty noisy and have a static offset of around +25mV.
+- This board does not use the internal ADCs of the RP2040 since those are pretty noisy and have a static offset of around +25mV.
 You can however still skip the external ADC and level-shifter and connect the signals directly to ADC pins of the XIAO RP2040 if you want to save some cost.

 ## Bill of Materials